Region-free explicit model predictive control for linear systems on Hilbert spaces: Introduction

-Later, a much lighter explicit MPC technique appeared in \cite{GBN11}, the so called \emph{region-free} approach; see also \cite[\S2.2]{KJPHKB19} and their references.
-The region-free approach avoids state exploration and storing the full piecewise affine controller, hence eliminating the off-line phase altogether.
-Instead, in the on-line phase, it calculates the optimal control step on the fly, using the set $\dA$ of constraints active at the optimal prediction associated to the present state.
-The task of point location is then precisely to determine $\dA$, and in \cite{GBN11}, the search for $\dA$ was sequential, starting from candidates with few constraints active.
-The combinatorial explosion of the number $2^{pN}$ of potential optimal active sets still limited the number $p$ of constraints in one time step and the prediction horizon $N$ to being rather small.
-Moreover, \cite{GBN11} still suffered from degeneracy issues, resorting to the standard technique of solving linear programs to test for degeneracy.
+Later, a much lighter explicit MPC technique appeared in \cite{GBN11}, the so called \emph{region-free} approach; see also \cite[\S2.2]{KJPHKB19} and the references therein.
+The region-free approach avoids state exploration and storage of the full piecewise affine controller, hence eliminating the off-line phase altogether.
+Instead, in the on-line phase, it calculates the optimal control step on the fly, using the set of constraints active at the optimal control step associated to the present plant state.
+Such methods are referred to as \emph{active set methods}, and prime examples are the dual active set method by Goldfarb and Idnani \cite{GoId83} and its refined version QPKWIK \cite{ScBi94}.
+Recent work of M\"onnigmann and coauthors \cite{Mon19,MiMoe20,JPM17} investigates the dynamics of the optimal active set and the explicit MPC controller, as functions of the horizon length.

-As the main contribution of this paper, we overcome the problems relating to state space exploration and to the complexity of storing the resulting explicit MPC controller by developing a novel region-free explicit MPC method.
-To the best of our knowledge, this is the first work considering explicit MPC for infinite-dimensional systems, and the proposed method is new for finite-dimensional systems as well.
-A preliminary version of the proposed approach was presented briefly (and without proofs) in \cite{DHK22MTNS}, where, we presented a very fast point-location algorithm that simply modifies the candidate active set $\dA$ by activating violated constraints and by inactivating constraints associated with negative Lagrange multipliers, inspired by \emph{facet flipping} \cite{TJB03}.
-However, the algorithm in \cite{DHK22MTNS} could easily become stuck in infinite loops, and here we present an improved version of the algorithm which has comparable average efficiency and theoretical guarantees on termination in finite time.

-As the second main contribution, we avoid all degeneracy issues related to active sets by proving that without loss of generality, we can limit the search for a sufficient active set to those candidates that are non-degenerate.
-Even if the combinatorial complexity of non-degenerate candidate active sets still grows exponentially with respect to the prediction horizon length $N$, our algorithm performs efficiently with longer prediction horizons.

-As the third main contribution, we apply the proposed method to a Timoshenko beam model with input and state constraints.
-We demonstrate the efficacy of the proposed method in numerical simulations of the beam model, where a proof of concept--version of our algorithm is shown to perform on par with \verb*|quadprog| in MATLAB.
-We expect that the execution of our algorithm can be improved, for instance using the recent work by M\"onnigmann and coauthors \cite{MoePa20,JPM15,JPM17}, but this is left to future work, because here our focus is on the rigorous mathematical foundations of the algorithm.
-We note that, while we focus on infinite-dimensional systems, the proposed algorithm is expected to be competitive in finite-dimensional settings as well.